Vyral/base-template/_posts/2019-11-07-what-to-do-if-you-receive-a-lowball-offer.md

 **4\.
 Be polite and respectful**.
 Buyers can be nervous about making an offer at all, so treat a lowball offer as a starting point—you never know where you can get them to go.

-If you have any questions always reach out to your Colemere Realty associate for answers.
+If you have any questions, always reach out to your Colemere Realty associate for answers.
 We’d be glad to help.